 "Really?"
 James asked, completely taken back.

 Lily burst into laughter.
-"Hell no!" she cried.
+"Definitely not," she chuckled.
 "But the looks on your faces were totally worth that."

 James grinned and put his arm around his girl, kissing her on the cheek.
 "That's my girl."